root-project/root/README/ReleaseNotes/v626/index.md

 This is a new development and it is currently still in experimental stage.

-From ROOT command line, or in a ROOT macro you can use this code for parsing a model in ONNX file format and generate C++ code taht can be used to evaluate the model:
+From ROOT command line, or in a ROOT macro you can use this code for parsing a model in ONNX file format and generate C++ code that can be used to evaluate the model:

 ```
 using namespace TMVA::Experimental;